DC-analysis/CytoPix/README.rst

 Documentation
 -------------

-The documentation, is available at `cytopix.readthedocs.io <https://cytopix.readthedocs.io>`__.
+The documentation is available at `cytopix.readthedocs.io <https://cytopix.readthedocs.io>`__.